GME Seed Grant

 Review and Notification Process

-All qualifying proposals will be evaluated by 1-2 faculty reviewer(s), and applicants will receive reviewer comments.
+All qualifying proposals will be evaluated by GME staff and 1-2 faculty reviewer(s), and applicants will receive reviewer comments.
 Funding will be awarded based on scientific merit and appropriate justification of requested funds, in addition to the following criteria:

 • Project employs novel and adequately developed concepts, approaches and/or methodologies